ChairChandler/django-fixtures/README.md

 Namespace is a class designed to be build on top of properties, `@property` and `@cached_property` annotated methods.

 To inject fixtures in a test class, methods in a test class must starts with a `test` name.
+Fixtures are loaded in namespace class definition order.

 Example: